 Lancaster

 § This page gives an overview of the Lancaster local authority district, bringing together key facts, maps, and data to help you quickly understand the area.
-One of 361 district profiles on Baseview.
+This is one of 361 LAD profiles on Baseview.

 Overview ⁞ Lancaster sits on the River Lune in north Lancashire, with a historic city dominated by Lancaster Castle, Georgian architecture, and a lively cultural scene.
 The district stretches to the coast, including Morecambe Bay with its seafront and views to the Lake District, and inland to the Forest of Bowland Area of Outstanding Natural Beauty.
 Villages like Carnforth and Silverdale add charm, with nature reserves, limestone hills, and estuaries shaping the landscape.
 Lancaster blends coast, countryside, and heritage in equal measure.

-The administrative boundary of Lancaster can be viewed on OpenStreetMap: District Boundary of Lancaster.
+The administrative boundary of Lancaster can also be viewed on OpenStreetMap: District Boundary of Lancaster.

 Key Facts about Lancaster